Axway-API-Builder-Ext/api-builder-extras/plugin-fn-foreach/README.md

 	},
 ```

-> This node is experimental and uses unsupported hacks.

 Save this as `/flows/WhateverYouWant.json`.
-Then open the flow in the Flow Editor: [http://localhost:8080/console/project/flows/WhateverYouWant/edit](http://localhost:8080/console/project/flows/WhateverYouWant/edit).
+From that point on you can use the API-Builder Flow-Editor to adjust you nested flow.
+Just open the flow in the Flow Editor: [http://localhost:8080/console/project/flows/WhateverYouWant/edit](http://localhost:8080/console/project/flows/WhateverYouWant/edit).

-In the example, the flow will execute 3 times - the array had 3 elements. `$.name` will be the `Tom` on the first, `Dick` on the second, and `Harry` on the third.
+In the example above, the flow will execute 3 times, as the array had 3 elements. `$.name` will be the `Tom` on the first, `Dick` on the second, and `Harry` on the third.

 The return value of the flow is the value stored in `$.response`.